nus-cs2103-AY2425S1/ip/docs/README.md

 ![Phenex](./Ui.png)
 ## Features

-### Notes about the Command Format:
+### Note about formatting:

-- Words in `{}` are parameters to be supplied by the user.
+- Words between '()' are what is inputted by you, the user.
-  e.g. in `todo {description}`, `description` is a parameter which can be used as `todo Buy groceries`.

-- Parameters must be provided in the order specified by the command.
+- For example, (description) means that you have to input a description.

 ### Adding a New Todo task to the task list: `todo`